Chinese Filipinos: Funerals and burials

 Funerary traditions of Chinese Filipinos mirror those found in Southern Fujian.
 A unique tradition of many Chinese Filipino families is the hiring of professional mourners which is alleged to hasten the ascent of a dead relative's soul into Heaven.
 This belief particularly mirrors the merger of traditional Chinese beliefs with the Catholic religion.

 Subcultures

 Most of the Chinese mestizos, especially the landed gentry trace their ancestry to the Spanish era.
 They are the "First Chinese" or Sangley whose descendants nowadays are mostly integrated into Philippine society.
-Most are from Zhangzhou, Fujian province in China, with a minority coming from Guangdong.
+Most are from Zhangzhou, Fujian, in China, with a minority coming from Guangdong.
 They have embraced a Hispanized Filipino culture since the 17th century.
 After the end of Spanish rule, their descendants, the Chinese mestizos, managed to invent a cosmopolitan mestizo culture coupled with an extravagant Mestizo de Sangley lifestyle, intermarrying either with native Filipinos or with Spanish mestizos.

 The largest group of Chinese in the Philippines are the "Second Chinese", who are descendants of migrants in the first half of the 20th century, between the anti-Qing 1911 Revolution in China and the Chinese Civil War.
 This group accounts for most of the "full-blooded" Chinese.
 They are almost entirely from Fujian Province.